khoirmuhammad/AEBackend/README.md

-# Getting Started with Create React App
+# Getting Started with AE Backend Service (NET Core)
 AEBackend is a backend solution developed using ASP.NET Core that manages users, ships, and ports.
 It provides RESTful APIs to handle user and ship management, and calculates the closest port to a given ship along with the estimated arrival time based on velocity and geolocation.

 ## Features